 I’m broadly interested in the morphology, systematics, biodiversity and biogeography of Neotropical beetles.
 My current research focuses in reconstructing the phylogenetic history of water scavenger beetles of the subfamily Acidocerinae (Hydrophilidae).
 I will also investigate morphological characters associated with niche shifts in acidocerines.

-Based at the Instituto Nacional de Pesquisas da Amazônia (INPA) in Manaus, Brazil
+Co-advised with Neusa Hamada and based at the Instituto Nacional de Pesquisas da Amazônia (INPA) in Manaus, Brazil

 Larissa is working on the systematics and evolution of the giant water scavenger beetle genus Hydrobiomorpha.